assemblymade/meta/app/views/faq_groups/platform.md

 However, only the Core Team can award a bounty.

-# How do I convey priority for a bounty?

-Upvote it.
-Each upvote increases the number of App Coins assigned to a bounty, and also increases its visibility on the bounty list.
-If you are on the Core Team for a product, you can also adjust the priority tag for a bounty.

 # Where can I request features for Assembly?

 You can [submit a bounty](assembly.com/meta/wips), or you can [hop into our chat](assembly.com/meta/chat) and let us know.